csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_04_Schizophrenia.md

    - Hallucinations (auditory most common).
    - Delusions (false beliefs, e.g., persecution or grandeur).
    - Disorganized speech and behavior.
+   - Symptoms that cause *social or occupational* dysfunction

 - **Negative Symptoms** (Reduction or loss of normal functions):
    - Avolition: Lack of motivation.